 ARTICLE V The Faculty Hearing Committee

+It is recommended that Article V be replaced in its entirety by the following new Article V.

 Section 1.
 Committee Responsibilities

 V.1.1 The Faculty Hearing Committee (“FHC”) is authorized to: (i) hear petitions for the review of negative reappointment and tenure/promotion decisions in accordance with Sections 602 and 604 of the Code of The Board of Governors of The University of North Carolina (the “Code”); (ii) to hear requests for review of intended discharge of or the imposition of a serious sanction on a tenured faculty member (or a faculty member serving a stated term) in accordance with Section 603 of the Code; and (iii) to hear requests for reconsideration of termination due to financial exigency or the major curtailment or elimination of a program in accordance with Section 605 of the Code.
 The central role of the FHC is to gather and preserve evidence, make findings of fact, and provide recommendations and advice to the Chancellor on the merits of the faculty member’s allegations.
 [UNC Policy 101.3, Section II.C]